Russian Media Interfered In The UK’s Brexit Referendum, New Report Claims

 — Sky News (@SkyNews) January 17, 2018

 89up has submitted its report to the UK’s Digital, Culture, Media, and Sports Committee that is currently probing the impact of fake news on the EU referendum.
 Last week, the committee heard evidence from Nick Pickles, UK head of public policy at Twitter, who revealed that a single troll factory tweeted about 942 messages during the referendum vote.
-However, Pickles asserted that the suspicious accounts failed to win high level of engagement from Twitter users.
+However, Pickles asserted that the suspicious accounts failed to win a high level of engagement from Twitter users.

 According to Euronews, the committee chairman Damian Collins said social media companies must notify British voters who might have been exposed to propaganda and falsehood during the campaign.